ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

   parse modifiers at the location where they are written.
-Perhaps a more complete design would modify the entire Haskell grammar putting modifiers wherever they could potentially make sense (and thus be more future compatible), but this proposal covers only types and terms (and not, say, class declarations).
+Perhaps a more complete design would modify the entire Haskell grammar putting modifiers wherever they could potentially make sense (and thus be more future compatible), but this proposal covers only some specific places.

 * Because modifiers are treated as types, they will typically begin with a capital letter.
 (Note that a polymorphic multiplicity is a type variable,